UPDATE: Unfortunately, Sugar Shark is no longer active and these bracelets are unavailable.

 James Stawicki has been scuba diving from a very young age, it’s no wonder why he is so passionate about these animals.
 He says “Being a diver since the age of 8, the marine environment has always been a weak spot of mine.
 I remember my first trip to Marsa Shagra on the Red Sea, where I constantly nagged my dad to go diving with me so I could find a shark.
 13 years later, not much has changed.
 As a kid I even donated parts of my birthday money to an anti-shark finning project, and I now want to take this to the next level.”

 Together they have made it their mission to bring sharks into everyday conservation.
-Not only to shine light on this global issue but to also save our sharks from extinction.
+Not only to shine a light on this global issue but to also save our sharks from extinction.

-Join the mission today and help shine light on this global issue and bring sharks into everyday conservation.
+Join the mission today and help shine a light on this global issue and bring sharks into everyday conservation.
 We can help save our sharks from extinction.
 We just need to act.
 With like-minded people making small contributions, we can make a big difference.

 Sharks, you’re awesome.